casangi/casadocs/docs/tasks/task_tclean.rst

       *savemodel='modelcolumn’*, ensure that you do not interrupt the tclean process (ctrl-c) while the model is being written to the MS, as this will likely corrupt the MS.

+      Please note that tclean may be safely interrupted using a Ctrl-C at all times except when it is in the middle of writing the model data column during a major cycle.
+To avoid concerns about corrupting your MS by trying to interrupt tclean during a disk write, please run image-reconstruction and model-saving in two separate steps, with model writing turned off during the iterative image reconstruction step.
+      For example :
+      tclean(vis='xxx.ms', imagename='try',......., niter=20,savemodel='none');
+      tclean(vis='xxx.ms', imagename='try',...., niter=0, savemodel='modelcolumn', calcpsf=False, calcres=False, restoration=False).
+      This sequence will show a message in the logger that says "Predict Model Column".
+Note that while this "predict-only" major cycle is ongoing, Ctrl-C should not be used.

    -  .. rubric:: PB-Correction: